String Quartet No. 22 (Mozart): II. Larghetto

-The second movement is marked Larghetto and in the key of E-flat major.
+The second movement is marked Larghetto and in the key of E♭ major.
 The time signature is in cut time and the theme is first presented in the cello—yet another instance of this quartet's historical context appearing in the composition.
 As in the first movement, the part is higher in the register for the cello.
 The theme is marked sotto voce.